| | bubble

 mean plan area density of 40%.
 For this city part a digital

 3d building model is available.
-During the

 IOP four successful tracer experiments were carried out on 26 June, 4, 7 and 8